freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 from the *Application Server*.

 The chosen hardware should be solely used for this purpose.
 This system must have a removable wireless card, which will need to be completely removed before use.
-It must also have a removable storage device (solid state drive (SSD) or hard disk drive (HDD)), which also needs to be removed prior to using the system.
+It must also have a removable storage device, such as a solid state drive (SSD) or a hard disk drive (HDD), which likewise needs to be removed prior to using the system.
 You will only ever boot directly to the *Secure Viewing Station* USB drive.

 Admin/Journalist Workstation(s)